 Generally, taking valerian root supplements is thought to produce fewer side effects than taking sedative or hypnotic medications for sleep.

 Most studies of valerian root for sleep found that participants experienced no adverse effects, or mild side effects at comparable rates to groups taking a placebo.
 However, other studies have found that valerian root may produce the following side effects in some people:

 The effects valerian root has on a person may depend on the dosage taken.

 Is Valerian Root Safe?

-Many studies have found valerian root to be a safe natural sleep aid.
-Researchers have found taking valerian root regularly for up to 28 days doesn’t cause problems for most adults.
+Many studies have found valerian root to be a safe natural sleep aid when taken short-term.

 People taking sedatives or other anti-anxiety or sleep medications should avoid valerian root.
-There’s a chance these drugs could interact or become too sedating when combined.
-Also, those who are pregnant or nursing and children under the age of 3 shouldn’t take valerian root because risks haven’t been studied in these groups yet.
+There is a chance these drugs could interact or become too sedating when combined.
+Also, those who are pregnant or nursing and children under the age of 3 should not take valerian root because risks have not been studied in these groups yet.

-Studies of the longer-term safety of valerian root supplementation haven’t been conducted.
-The American Academy of Sleep Medicine also recommends against using valerian root for chronic insomnia because they’ve determined there isn’t enough research demonstrating its safety or efficacy.
+Studies of the long-term safety of valerian root supplementation have not been conducted.
+The American Academy of Sleep Medicine also recommends against using valerian root for chronic insomnia because they have determined there is not enough research demonstrating its safety or efficacy.

 How to Take Valerian Root for Sleep